EdgedesignCZ/phpqa/README.md

 ## Exit code

 `phpqa` can return non-zero exit code **since version 1.6**.
 It's optional feature that is by default turned off.
-You have to define number of allowed errors for *phpcpd, phpcs, phpmd* in `--tools`.
+You have to define number of allowed errors for *phpcs, phpmd* in `--tools`.

 [mode](#output-modes) | Supported version | What is analyzed? |
 --------------------- | ----------------- | ----------------- |